The Kings Point Difference

 you take seriously.
 In most cases, there are the staples—golf, tennis, swimming.
 But some of the most popular activities for retirees these days may sound foreign to you.
 Pickleball, for example, has become a craze for seniors who used to play tennis.
 Bocce, the Italian lawn-bowling game, is also hot, primarily because it can be played with a drink in one hand.

 Research the restrictions.
 Rental and resale restrictions are common in gated communities and condominiums.
 Still, you may be startled by what some retirement communities disallow.
 Pets are just the tip of the iceberg.
-If you decide to buy in, be prepared to get involved.Click to take the 2017 Kings Point Challenge
+If you decide to buy in, be prepared to get involved.Take the 2018 Kings Point Challenge